Q: How does it work?

 Q: What set's your teachers apart from the others?

-A: Unfortunately some music schools don't properly vet their instructors, and/or hire teachers with little or no experience.
+A: Unfortunately, some music schools don't properly vet their instructors, and/or hire teachers with little or no experience.
 The same goes for Youtube lessons, it can be hard to know if the teacher is fully qualified.
-We do an annual criminal background check on every instructor, all teachers have a minimal of a music related diploma, and a minimal of four years teaching experience.
+We do an annual criminal background checks on every instructor, all teachers have a minimal of a music related diploma, and a minimal of three years teaching experience.
 Additionally, we only hire instructors with extra musical experience in live and studio performance.
 We believe having a well rounded teacher is paramount.

 Q: What do we see on our end?